 For example, if you are married and have $50K of taxable income for the year and you decide to convert $100K to Roth, you will pay federal tax on that converted amount at a rate of 15% which would result in $15,000 in federal taxes.

 And don't forget about state income tax (if you live in a state that actually has one) because they tax conversions the same way the fed does!

-If you choose to convert when you’re in a high tax bracket at around $250K of income, then you’d pay federal tax on a $50K conversion at a rate of 33%, which would result in federal taxes of $16,500.
-(In other words, that’s one third of your money down the drain, ouch!)
+If you choose to convert when you're in a high tax bracket at around $250,000 of income, then you’d pay federal tax on a $50K conversion at a rate of 33%.
+This would result in federal taxes of $16,500.
+In other words, that's one third of your money down the drain.
+Ouch!

 For Roth conversions, the amount you convert can be distributed from the Roth account five years after the tax year in which you converted.
 The five-year clock starts to tick on January 1st of the tax year in which you convert, regardless of when you convert within the year.